-We invite you to join a dedicated group of designers who are thinking globally, actively engaging in dynamic design processes, and creating imaginative solutions which promote the awareness and knowledge of the contributions of interior design to health, safety, and the welfare of people in a sustainable built environment.
+We invite you to join a dedicated group of students who are thinking globally, actively engaging in dynamic design processes, and creating imaginative solutions which promote the awareness and knowledge of the contributions of interior architecture to health, safety, and the welfare of people in a sustainable built environment.
 Graduates aspire to be active lifelong problem solvers, seeking to adapt current knowledge and emerging trends to meet the demands of a future marketplace.

 Interior architecture is a multi-faceted profession in which creative and technical solutions are applied within a structure to achieve a built interior environment.
 These solutions are functional, enhance the quality of life and culture of the occupants, and are aesthetically attractive.